rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-mqtt/README.md

  host$ mvn clean install
 ```

-### 2. Setup an account
+### 2. Create an account
- - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a valid namespace. <br />
+ - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a namespace. <br />
-  The namespace is a string on which you have full authorization for services that you make used on [Streamly].
-Every service that you make used on [Streamly] should start with your namespace.
-That is for instance if you want to create a keyspace, your keyspace must be prefixed by your namespace. <br />
+  The namespace is a string that Streamly uses to scope resources.
+For instance, any keyspace, index, application, or topic you create must have a name that is prefixed with your namespace.  <br />

-    **Make sure you choose your namespace carefully because you wouldn't change it afterwards.**
+    **A user has one single namespace.
+Once an account is created, the associated namespace cannot be changed.
+Therefore, be sure to choose your namespace carefully.**

 ![streamly-signup-step1][streamly-signup-step1]

+After about 2 min of clicking on `Sign up`, you should receive a confimation email.
+Click on this email to land on the following screen.

  - Complete your registration

 ![streamly-signup-step2][streamly-signup-step2]

- - Log into [Streamly] with your email and password
+ - Log in into [Streamly] with your email and password

 In the following steps, we assume the namespace is `greenspace`.

 ### 3. Choose the topic to read from
 There are [Open Streams][open-streams] topics available to all registered users :